reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 });

 useEffect(() => {
-  // This runs only on mount (when the component appears) }, []);
+  // This runs only on mount (when the Component appears) }, []);

 useEffect(() => {